 Imagine my relief when I heard that Newton’s Third Law, as it applies to humans, can work in reverse.
-Although we do not control those negative feelings, we can choose our actions (we can even choose actions that are directly opposite the negativity).
-The more I choose to take care of my needs and support myself, the less negative, calmer and more up-beat I can become.
+Although we do not control those negative feelings, we can choose our actions (we can even choose actions that are directly opposite the negativity!).
+And the more I choose to take care of my needs and support myself, the less negative, calmer and more up-beat I can become.

 It’s sad really.
 Every day we are out there striving for happiness: searching, grabbing and clinging with all our might—and at the same time ignoring the one key question that can actually make us happier: What can I do for myself—right now?

-Two all-important variations of that question are: How can I take care of me, after I have made a bad mistake?
-What can I do for me, when it feels like I don’t deserve it?
+The two all-important variations of that question: How can I take care of me, after I have made a bad mistake? & What can I do for me when it feels like I don’t deserve it?

 NOTE: It is easy to read a post like this, agree and move on with life unchanged.
 You deserve better.
 Decide now to change 1 situation in your life; for example, if you have a tendency to put off eating, choose 1 meal and commit to feeding yourself on time.

-And don’t worry; in the beginning, you might experience more negative feelings than usual; this is a natural resistance to change.
-And no matter how successful you are, be persistent—because a better, happier life awaits.
+And don’t worry; in the beginning, you might experience more negative feelings than usual; it is a natural resistance to change.
+No matter how successful you are, be persistent—because a better, happier life awaits.

-NOTE: The high-light of my day is hearing from you.
-Here is my personal email; write soon: Daniel at dshc @ att.net
+The hi-light of my day is hearing from you.
+Here is my personal email: Daniel – dshc @ att.net

 ……….And this is for you: